MetaMask/metamask-extension/docs/porting_to_new_environment.md

 This method is used to enhance our confirmation screens with images and text representing the requesting domain.

-It should return an object with the following properties:
+It should return a promise that resolves with an object with the following properties:

 - `name`: The requesting site's name.
 - `icon`: A URI representing the site's logo.